tinymce/tinymce-docs/plugins/opensource/table.md

 {{site.requires_5_9v}}

 This option is used to specify the default values for the table cell background color picker `tablecellbackgroundcolor`.
 If no values are defined, the toolbar button and menu item will use the values or default values of the [`color_map` option]({{site.baseurl}}/plugins/opensource/table/#color_map).
-The option can handle Hex, sRGB and HSL, and ignores alpha values.
+This option accepts Hex, RGB and HSL color values.

 The [custom color picker]({{site.baseurl}}/configure/content-appearance/#custom_colors) is not available for the `tablecellbackgroundcolor` toolbar button or menu item.